Jerry Falwell Jr.: 2007–2020: Liberty University

 On August 7, 2020, Falwell took an indefinite leave of absence from his positions at Liberty University following controversy around a photo he had posted on social media, which showed him with his pants unzipped and his arm around the waist of a woman whose shorts were similarly unzipped.
 The photo was taken at a theme party where they dressed as characters from the raunchy Canadian television sitcom Trailer Park Boys.
 On August 23, Falwell made a public statement that his wife had had an affair and that they had been targets of blackmail.
 The next day Reuters published a story in which the man with whom Falwell's wife had an affair claimed that Falwell regularly watched him engaging in sexual activities with Falwell's wife.
 Later in the day, on August 24, Falwell agreed to resign from Liberty University.
 Falwell immediately denied this, while the university claimed that negotiations were ongoing.
 On August 25, both Falwell and Liberty University confirmed that he had resigned.
 Because he left his position without a formal accusation or admission of wrongdoing, Falwell was reportedly entitled to a $10.5 million severance package.

 After his departure, Liberty opened an investigation into his past personal entanglement in the school's finances and real estate.
-Transactions that personally benefit an individual could jeopardize Liberty's tax-exempt status.
 In October 2020, Falwell sued Liberty University for damaging his reputation, but in December 2020 dropped the lawsuit.

 On April 15, 2021, Liberty University sued Falwell for $40 million in damages for breach of contract and violation of fiduciary duty.
 In November 2021, Falwell revived his defamation lawsuit against Liberty University.
 Falwell has also sued the University in an attempt to receive $8.5 million in retirement funds, claiming that he met every requirement agreed upon in the Supplemental Executive Retirement Plan to receive payment.
 He would go on to sue the school again for the alleged exploitation of the trademark and image of his father, Jerry Falwell Sr., without consulting the Falwell family or "authorization of the Dr. Jerry L. Falwell Family Trust."
+In 2024, Liberty University was ordered to pay Falwell $15.3 million in a settlement concerning his resignation.

 Possible governmental positions

-In November 2016, Falwell said that President-elect Donald Trump had offered him the position of United States secretary of education, but that he had turned down the offer citing personal reasons and because he did not want to leave Liberty University for more than two years.
-In January 2017, Falwell said that he had been asked by President Trump to head a task force on reforms for the United States Department of Education.
+In November 2016, President-elect Donald Trump offered him the position of United States secretary of education, but he turned down the offer citing personal reasons and because he did not want to leave Liberty University for more than two years.
+In January 2017, Falwell was asked by President Trump to head a task force on reforms for the United States Department of Education.
 In June 2017, Falwell confirmed to the Chronicle of Higher Education that he would be one of 15 college presidents participating in the task force.
+Six Democratic lawmakers wrote a letter to Betsy Devos expressing concern that there had been no public explanation by the administration about the purview of the task force.
 The task force was never formed.